Garden room

 Below a certain size a very small garden can hardly help being room-like, and the term is mostly used for larger gardens, where distinct areas are possible.
-Garden rooms can introduce variety and structure to a garden, and be suitable spaces for displays that are especially seasonable.
+Garden rooms can introduce variety and structure to a garden, and be suitable spaces for displays that are especially seasonal.
 In cold or windy areas, the garden room may offer necessary shelter to the plants inside, a factor in their use at Hidcote Manor Garden.

 The term is not liked by some gardeners, and others consider it to be "overused".